FOffline/FObot/README.md

 Added variables validation, more logs and statuses in case of errors, and other minor code improvements.

-New ajustable status display based on ActivityType.Custom.
+New adjustable status display based on ActivityType.Custom.

 More to come.